We're here to help others create an enduring legacy of ngā taonga tuku iho for their own whānau

 Being able to weave for the well being of yourself and your whānau is ultimately what motivates you.

-You want to help you reclaim this mātauranga for your own whānau so that it becomes a living part of your whakapapa.
+We want to help you reclaim this mātauranga for your own whānau so that it becomes a living part of the whakapapa of your uri.